British Car Brands (manufacturer car companies, logos)

 Rolls Royce Logo

-It is a British luxury passenger car manufacturer wholly owned by the German company BMW.
+It is a British luxury passenger car manufacturer wholly owned by BMW.
 Previously, Rolls-Royce was associated with Bentley.
-They belonged to the same group but then ended up with different buyers, retaining emblems and other visual identity signs.
+Although they belonged to the same concern, they ended up with different buyers, retaining their emblems and other visual identification signs.

 Lagonda